PeytonNash/adsp_32014_final/README.md

 ### Variational Inference

 In use cases where the posterior is intractable, Markov chain Monte Carlo are the most accurate way to estimate the posterior: when performed correctly, MCMC methods converge to the actual posterior distribution.
 However, they are relatively expensive computationally and do not scale well to large data.
-[ADD COMPLEXITY HERE] Variational inference is a faster and more scalable alternative.
+Variational inference is a faster and more scalable alternative.
 Where MCMC methods sample from the posterior, variational inference seeks to approximate the posterior using a surrogate distribution that is easier to sample from.
 That is, when the posterior $p(z|D)$ is intractable, variational inference seeks to find some $q(z)\approx p(z|D)$ using the KL divergence as the loss metric:

 $$q^{*}(z) = \text{argmin}_{q(z)\in Q}(\text{KL}(q(z) || p(z|D))$$